apache/activemq-artemis/docs/user-manual/en/clusters.md

     connection address string with '!'.

-    In the case shown above the cluster connection will load balance messages sent to addresses that start with `jms`.
-This cluster connection, will, in effect apply to all JMS queues and topics since they map to core queues that start with the substring "jms".
+    In the case shown above the cluster connection will load balance messages sent to all addresses (since it's empty).

     The address can be any value and you can have many cluster connections with different values of `address`, simultaneously